abdhub/about/README.md

 <img src="https://github.com/abdhub/about/blob/master/hello.gif" alt="Welcome to Shohin Abdulkhamidov's GitHub page.">

 ## About Me
 My name is Shohin Abdulkhamidov.
 I'm from Tajikistan, Dushanbe.
+Currently California Resident.
+Software Engineering Student at De Anza College.
+Looking For Internship Opportunity

-Software Engineering Student at De Anza College who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+Passionate about making open-source more accessible, creating technology to elevate people, and building community.

 ## Technologies which I use: